Laurent45/welcome-docker/README.md

-# welcome-docker
+# Welcome to docker
-Practice some docker concept like dockerFile, docker-compose, volumes ...
+This project aims to learn some docker concepts through create an infrastructure with some services(Mariadb, Wordpress, NGINX).